meeb/django-distill/README.md

 ```

 Your site will still function identically with the above changes.
 Internally
-the `distill` parameter is removed and the URL is passed back to Django for
+the `distill_func` and `distill_file` parameters are removed and the URL is
-normal processing.
-This has no runtime performance impact as this happens only
+passed back to Django for normal processing.
+This has no runtime performance
-once upon starting the application.
+impact as this happens only once upon starting the application.

 # The `distill-local` command